Thursday, September 1, 2011

 There are some things that were a little hazy in Colombiana.
 For a while I thought the people she was killing were tied to Don Luis.
 It took a while to figure out that these were just contract hits.
 I think the confusion came from the fact that she left her mark on her victims, which made it look like she was leaving messages for her archenemies.
 All these contract hits actually serve to muddle her mission in getting revenge on Marco and Don Luis, and if Colombiana had kept the focus on this rather than trying to use them to get the FBI and CIA's attention, we might have had a much better film.
 Why not have Cataleya work as a mole in the FBI to find where her enemies are?
 That would have been a good twist.

 I digress to say that one thing that I find incredibly irritating is having a Maori play a Colombian.
-Curtis' performance wasn't good to being with (the stab at the accent being at times exaggerated and forced) and his character popping in and out to give her assignments while disapproving of the goals she's been open about since she came to American (making Uncle Emilio contradictory: here's the next person you've been paid to kill, but you shouldn't try to kill the people who killed your parents).
-My big thing is that when hiring someone to play a character of a certain nationality/ethnic background, one should try to hire someone of said nationality/ethnic group or someone close to it.
-For example, there was some outcry when Chinese actress Zhang Ziyi played the Japanese title character in Memoirs of A Geisha, but in their defense not only is she a good actress but at least she belonged to the same ethnicity.
-They didn't hire Jennifer Lopez to play Sayuri.
-Likewise, hiring a New Zealander to play a Colombian is unfair to the hundreds/thousands of Hispanic actors who would have been more appropriate for the role.
+Curtis' performance wasn't good to being with: the stab at the accent being at times exaggerated and forced, and his character popping in and out to give her assignments while disapproving of the goals she's been open about since she came to America.
+It makes Uncle Emilio contradictory: here's the next person you've been paid to kill, but you shouldn't try to kill the people who killed your parents.

 I do think Saldana is a good actress, and I congratulate her for having an action vehicle to show she can be a tough chick.
 She could handle the action sequences well, and she got as much as the material allowed her to ring the few attempts at human drama out of the script.
 However, one feels she deserves more and better.